logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/configure_git_provider.md

 - [GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 - [GitLab](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)
 - [BitBucket](https://confluence.atlassian.com/bitbucketserver/http-access-tokens-939515499.html)

-The token permission should grant access to public and private repositories including read and write access to code and commit statuses.

 ### Step 1: Navigate to Git Providers

 In the `Account Settings` page you can find the `Git Providers` section.
 The Git provider section displays which providers have been already configured and can be used to clone new repositories.